DanMolenhouse/CMU-95-702-Distributed-Systems-Project2/README.md

 0. Modify Server & Client code from in-class Lab to print certain messages and respond to given commands.
 1. Simulate a man-in-the-middle attack
 2. Create a basic addition method on the server that is called by the client, server responds with a running total.
 Server keeps track of total as long as it's running (client can exit / return and see the same total).
-3. Same principle as Task 2, but adds a method for basic subtraction.
+3. Same principle as Task 2, but adds a method for basic subtraction, and an option to get a sum.
+Additionally, multiple client ID's can be tracked.
 4. Repeat Task 3 using TCP instead of UDP.
 5. Implement RSA & digitally sign messages (modeled after ETH signatures).